Community Engagement

 Community Engagement is at the heart of the University of Mississippi.
 We take pride in the ways UM collaborates with partnering communities.

-Across the university’s 192 offices, 71% are directly engaged in community engagement.
+Across the University’s 192 offices, 71% are directly engaged in community engagement.
 In other words, UM's academic departments and research centers are well known for their collaborations with communities across the state and nation.

-In acknowledgement of the university's ongoing community engagement efforts, UM was awarded the Carnegie Classification for Community Engagement in 2020.
+In acknowledgement of the University's ongoing community engagement efforts, UM was awarded the Carnegie Classification for Community Engagement in 2020.
 With this classification from the Carnegie Foundation, UM joins an elite group of over 300 institutions actively involved in improving local communities across the country.

 What does community engagement at UM look like?
 Community engagement can take many forms, including: